DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-09-course-full-after-submitting.md

 What is a provider’s expectation when they mark a course as full?
 Do they expect a trickle of in-progress applications to still come through?

-[We’ve seen 1 provider say this](https://lookback.io/watch/kQjSYuhwEcT8iwHoh?t=9m15s), but we don’t know if that’s representative:
+[We’ve seen 1 provider say this](https://lookback.io/watch/kQjSYuhwEcT8iwHoh?t=9m15s), but we do not know if that’s representative:
 > “If you’re just waiting for your references on UCAS, and then [I, the provider] close [the course], that application can still come through”

 ### Will these applications be considered?